David Frederick Sr. was born on April 4, 1801 in Rockland Township, Berks County, PA, the son of George "Adam" and Sarah (Meinder) Friedrich.

 Son Joseph M. Frederick (1846-1907) was born on April 22, 1842 or May 16, 1846 in Berks County.
 (Records differ.)

-The couple produced these children -- Oscar Frederick, Joseph H. Frederick, Hannah Ellen Moyer, Ida Nora Drey, Emma Veda Frederick, Sarah L. Bieber and Charles Heffner Frederick.
+The couple produced these seven known children -- Oscar Frederick, Joseph H. Frederick, Hannah Ellen Moyer, Ida Nora Drey, Emma Veda Miller, Sarah L. Bieber and Charles Heffner Frederick.

 Tragically, in July 1881, the 33-year-old Hannah died an accidental and painful death.
 Said the Reading Times, she "climbed a tree and while standing on a limb, it broke, precipitating her to the ground, a distance of only about eight feet.
 In falling she sustained a compound fracture of the right arm at the wrist; she died from the effects of the accident" later that week, on or about July 15, 1881.